JimBell/DeepMirCut_Data/Dataset_Download_Scripts/README.md

 ## downloadSequenceData.sh

-Sequences from miRBase are used to verify that the genomic regions where sequences are being extracted contain the microRNAs assumed to be at that loci.
+Sequences from miRBase are used to verify that the correct sequences are being extracted from each species genome.
 The downloadSequenceData.sh script downloads these sequences from the miRBase server using the following commands:

 ```sh
 $ wget ftp://mirbase.org/pub/mirbase/22/hairpin.fa.gz